A pretty courtyard in Chinon

 That was because it was the wrong house again.

-This agent was obviously a complete twerp.
-He made some joke about the fact that he had only been doing the job for one month and as soon as he'd made his first sale he would buy himself a Tom-Tom.
-We had our doubts that he would last that long.
+The agent made a joke about the fact that he had only been doing the job for one month and as soon as he'd made his first sale he would buy himself a Tom-Tom.
+We had our doubts that he would last that long!

 An attractive fireplace for sure